planetfederal/geogig-py/doc/source/examples.rst

     	path = os.path.join(folder, f)
         repo.importshp(path)

-If you want to allow importing all shapefiles into a single destination tree ``dest`` instead of importing each one into a different tree (with a name assigned automatically by GeoGit based on the filename), you can improve the above function like this.
+If you want to allow importing all shapefiles into a single destination tree ``dest`` instead of importing each one into a different tree (with a name assigned automatically by GeoGig based on the filename), you can improve the above function like this.

 ::